London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 I had an amazing experience and left feeling truly delighted, all thanks to the exceptional service from Maria, Alex, and Florin!
 Their dedication made the visit unforgettable.
 I highly recommend this place to anyone looking for a perfect blend of delicious food, great ambiance, and top-notch hospitality!

-Armel Dakleu - a month ago
+Armel Dakleu - 4 months ago

 White Bear Overall Rating 4.5 out of 5